Sarah-Connie/T3A2-A/README.md

 #### 5. Design Processes & Wireframing
 ##### Figma Wireframes
-In developing this site, careful consideration was given to the types of users this application would cater to as well as what was prioritized as a minimum viable product feature in the preliminary planning stages.
-Additionally, these wireframes were created in effort to plan for the usage of the site site across different electronic devices, keeping mobile-first viewing in mind.
+In designing this site, careful consideration was given to the various user types the application would cater to as well as determining the best way to incorporate the minimum viable product (MVP) features that would contribute to core functionality.
+These wireframes were created in effort to plan for the overall layout and user flow of the site across different electronic devices keeping mobile-first viewing and design in mind.

-Figma, an standard software, was used to aid the creation of these wireframes which you can view in higher resolution [here](https://www.figma.com/file/wMKxyusVxR7e4V9zPe1JHL/Hope-Hunters-Wireframes?type=design&node-id=162-2072&mode=design&t=RsEU8JRCJn1tqZyX-0).
+Figma, an industry standard software, was used to aid the creation of these wireframes which you can view in higher resolution [here](https://www.figma.com/file/wMKxyusVxR7e4V9zPe1JHL/Hope-Hunters-Wireframes?type=design&node-id=162-2072&mode=design&t=RsEU8JRCJn1tqZyX-0).

 Homepage:
 ![homepage wireframes](./docs/homepage-all.png)